AUTOIMMUNE & INFLAMMATION

 • The levels found on tests don’t necessarily correlate with the severity of symptoms

 These tests clearly aren’t perfect.
-In fact, McElroy says she has seen patients who were really sick have almost nothing show up on the test while the healthy spouses of those same patients register values off the charts, so having a medical provider that’s willing and able to do some extra investigation into symptoms of mold and toxic mold exposure is key.
+McElroy says she has seen patients with intense symptoms have almost nothing show up on the test while the healthy spouses of those same patients register values off the charts.
+Having a medical provider who's willing and able to do some extra investigation into symptoms of mold exposure is key.

 How do you treat mold toxicity symptoms?